c3lang/c3-web/src/content/docs/Build Your Project/project-config.md

 #### `sources`

-List of source files to compile and for tests which will run.
+List of source files to compile or run tests for.

 #### `cc`